Protecting South Woodham: life as an on-call firefighter

 "The feeling you get when the pager goes off is just pure anticipation.
 Even if it’s in the middle of the night, the buzz you get almost gets you out of the door and down to the station before you even realise!"

-Adam Boorman is one of South Woodham Ferrers Fire Station’s newest on-call firefighter recruits.
+Adam Boorman joined South Woodham Ferrers Fire Station last year.

 By day, Adam works in ICT, but outside of office hours he could be called at any moment to be there for those in need.